 The user-friendly website includes a Roommate Finder and Message Boards accessible only to U-M students, faculty, and staff.
 To log in, simply use your uniqname and Kerberos password.
 The Roommate Finder will allow you the unique opportunity to find a roommate or subtenant within the University of Michigan community.

 Do you have specific questions about living off-campus or about living in Ann Arbor?
 Visit the Resource section for links to helpful information and resources.
-Among the topics included are Before You Sign A Lease, Once You Move In, Student Safety Tips, U-M Student Support Services, and Ann Arbor Area Resources.
+Among the topics included are Forms and Agreements, Before You Sign A Lease, Once You Move In, Student Safety Tips, U-M Student Support Services, and Ann Arbor Area Resources.
 For additional information about Beyond the Diag visit https://offcampushousing.umich.edu/.